 After hearing an idea that struck them at their core, these people were no longer satisfied to sit on the sidelines -- so they jumped in.Continue reading

 Why you should listen

-Jamie Oliver has been drawn to the kitchen since he was a child working in his father's pub-restaurant.
-He showed not only a precocious culinary talent but also a passion for creating (and talking about) fresh, honest, delicious food.
-In the past decade, the shaggy-haired "Naked Chef" of late-'90s BBC2 has built a worldwide media conglomerate of TV shows, books, cookware and magazines, all based on a formula of simple, unpretentious food that invites everyone to get busy in the kitchen.
+Jamie Oliver has been drawn to the kitchen since he was a child working in his father's pub.
+He showed not only a precocious culinary talent but also a passion for inspiring people to eat fresh, honest, delicious food.
+While serving as sous chef at the River Cafe in London, the BBC took note of him.
+His series, The Naked Chef, debuted in 1999.
+In the years since, he has built a worldwide media empire of TV shows, books, cookware and magazines, all based on a formula of simple, unpretentious food that invites everyone to get busy in the kitchen.

-Jamie Oliver’s TED talks
+Jamie Oliver’s TED talk

 More news and ideas from Jamie Oliver

 Jamie Oliver’s third annual Food Revolution Day is tomorrow on Friday, May 16.
 This year, among the many other food-filled activities lined up, the healthy eating activist and 2010 TED Prize winner is looking to break the Guinness World Record attempt for the ‘Most participants in a cookery lesson in 24 hours.’
 The current Guinness World Record stands […]Continue reading